hickst/qmtools-support/docs/Queries.md

 ### Criterion Values

 The third field of a criterion is the value (of the keyword-named field) to be queried for in the IQM records.
 As the database schema shows, these values are almost always strings, integers, or floats.
-For integers and floats, simple enter the value. **For strings, you must enclose the value within double quotes.
+For integers and floats, simply enter the value. **For strings, you must enclose the value within double quotes.
 Spaces and letter case in a quoted string are significant!** Remember to separate all values (quoted or not) from the operator by at least one space (outside any double quotes).

 ### Note on Contradictory Queries